Who Can Vote in the U.S?

 - Disqualified due to a state or federal court order

+In Maine and Virginia, convicted felons can vote even if they are incarcerated.
 In some states, individuals convicted of felonies can restore their right to vote after they are done serving time.
 For example, in Washington state, an individual must register to vote (or re-register) after serving time in jail, prison, or with the DOC.
-Remember: the only state that does not require voter registration is North Dakota.
-Check the voter registration rules in your state to learn more about whether or not convicted felons can vote.
+Remember: The only state that does not require voter registration is North Dakota.

 Immigrants and Voting in the U.S.